omahs/golem-docs/docs/providers/config.md

 ```

-In order to change a particular setting (for eg. price settings) type:
+To change a particular setting (for eg. price settings) type:

 `golemsp settings set --cpu-per-hour 3`